|

 on her and follow the Lady to her carriage.
 Itaka attempts

 to follow, but is blocked by Tyr.
+A conveniently uttered scream from

 the direction of the inn forces Itaka to abandon her